kpunderwood6/ScreenZone_Summary/README.md

 Product team should research if the Apple iPhone product stock was irrelevant compared to other online retailers.
 The total sales seem unusually low as an Apple product in an electronics product line.

-Confirm 0% refund rate was correct for 2020.
+Confirm 0% return rate was correct for 2020.

 ### Loyalty Program